zenetio/ai-4-clinical-workflow/README.md

-# Integrating AI into Clinical Workflow with Orthanc and OHIF Viewer #
+# Integrating AI into Clinical Workflow with Orthanc and OHIF Viewer

-## Creating an AI module for a Clinical Radiological System for Alzheimer disease (AD) treatment.
+## Creating an AI module for a Clinical Radiological System for Alzheimer disease (AD) treatment

 ### Overview

 The target of this project is to provide a solution to integrate an AI model to Clinical Workflow to help clinicians provide better patient treratment.

 ## 1. System Architecture

 ![Figure 1](src/images/integration.png)

 The project uses some scripts to simulate the integration showed in the figure above.

 In this simulation, we have 4 parts: